timsavage/fg100alt-firmware/README.md

 ````
   # Compile/Link/Generate Hex
   > make hex
-  # Upload to ATMega
+  # Upload to microcontroller
   > make upload
   # Set correct fuses
   > make fuses
 ````

-Finally open up the FG-100, unscrew the LCD and pull out, remove the ATMega48 from it's socket, replace with your newly flashed ATMega328p, replace the LCD.
+Finally open up the FG-100, unscrew the LCD and remove the existing ATMega48 from it's socket, replace with your newly flashed ATMega328p, replace the LCD.

-Ready to rock.

 ~ Enjoy!